 But if the caregivers are neglectful or abusive, the child’s CRNs become impaired, also known as dysregulated.
 This makes the child’s stress responses become sensitized, meaning he will always be looking out for threats and will panic easily.
 Neglectful caregivers make a child associate people with disappointment, meaning they struggle to build and maintain human connections.

 This often means that the child will have a hard time finding positive ways to regulate himself.
 So they are more vulnerable to addiction, whether it be drugs, alcohol, self-harm, or eating disorders.
 These can serve as a temporary relief from distress.
 This relief lights up the reward circuit in the brain, and soon they want to repeat the behavior more and more.

 The way to stop this is by learning to identify the stress signals in your body.
-For Oprah, this meant creating healthy boundaries and learning to be okay with saying no. She says that even if you didn’t grow up and develop positive regulation strategies, you can learn them later in life and regain balance.
+For Oprah, this meant creating healthy boundaries and learning to be okay with saying no. It’s never too late to learn these positive regulation strategies and regain balance!

 Lesson 3: With the right support, we can overcome the traumatic experiences of our past.

 Did you know that almost half of all children living in the US have had some sort of serious traumatic experience in their life?
 For adults, 60 percent report experiencing at least one traumatic incident.